 The pregnancy pillow, also known as the nursing pillow or maternity pillow, is an indispensable childcare item.
-It accompanies the mother-to-be throughout her pregnancy, as well as after ldelivery.
+It accompanies the mother-to-be throughout her pregnancy, as well as afterdelivery.
 This evolving accessory provides comfort and support for the pregnant woman and her baby.
 But how do you choose the right pregnancy pillow?
 And what are its main uses?
-Read on.
+Here's what we have to say.

 After baby's birth, it becomes a precious companion during feedings.
 Whether you're breastfeeding or bottle-feeding, the pregnancy pillow will support your baby's weight while positioning him or her at the right height.
-Mom, dad and newborn can all enjoy the moment in comfort.
+Mom, dad and newborn will be comfortably seated and can fully enjoy the moment.

-• U-shaped or V-shaped (long, large and versatile; flexible and usable during pregnancy and after childbirth);
+- U- or V-shaped (long, large and versatile; flexible and usable during pregnancy and after delivery);

-• Banana" or "crescent moon" shape (long and tapered at the ends; stable support with little deformability).
+- Banana" or "crescent moon " (long and tapered at the ends; stable support with little deformability).

 How do I use a pregnancy or nursing pillow?

 A pregnancy or nursing pillow is a multifunctional childcare accessory.
-It can be used to improve sleep during pregnancy, to comfortably feed your newborn after ldelivery, or as a baby bouncer.
+It can be used to improve sleep during pregnancy, to comfortably feed your newborn after delivery, or as a baby bouncer.

 Better sleep during pregnancy

-Around the6th and 7thmonths of pregnancy, moms-to-be start to show off a belly that's only going to get bigger and heavier.
+Around the6th and 7thmonths ofpregnancy, the mother-to-be starts to show off a belly that will only increase in size and weight.
 Finding a comfortable sleeping position is often difficult.
 Pregnant women need to rest in order to prepare for childbirth.

 After baby's arrival, the pregnancy pillow can be used as a breastfeeding support.
 It will help the young mother support her baby's weight as he sucks at the breast.
 This childcare accessory helps prevent muscular tension in the neck, shoulders and arms.